Health Saving Account

 How do I pay for things?

-Depending on the financial institution HSA account holder, you can use an HSA debit card or checking book which they can use to purchase items that are qualified expenses.
+Depending on the HSA bank, you can use a HSA debit card or checking book which you can use to purchase items that are qualified expenses.
 For example, at an in-network doctor’s office you will wait to be billed and then place your debit card numbers in the card options spot on the bill when you receive it.
-At the pharmacy, for dental, vision and out-of-network doctors, you will also have the option of using your debit card at the time of service.
+At the pharmacy, for dental, vision and out-of network doctors, you will also have the option of using your debit card at the time of service.

 Do I have investment options for balances in my HSA?